Telehealth Available

 As an art therapist, I use art as a forum for self-expression when verbal communication is difficult.
 I guide my clients to access feelings that may be challenging to address directly.
 In my private practice, I use a combination of art, play, and sandtray therapy along with mindfulness practices, and cognitive behavioral therapy (CBT) techniques.
 This process is an empowering experience that provides a healthy outlet for otherwise overwhelming emotions.

-In my seventeen years of clinical experience working with children, teens, and families, I have witnessed the powerful healing qualities of non-verbal communication.
+In my over twenty years of clinical experience working with children and families, I have witnessed the powerful healing qualities of non-verbal communication.
 During my years working in a New York metropolitan hospital, I supported children through various medical procedures, provided support to family members experiencing acute trauma, and developed art therapy interventions to help children better cope with these traumatic experiences.

 As no two situations are the same, I am committed to creating a customized treatment approach for each individual client.
 My specialties include helping children and families cope with bereavement, anxiety, selective mutism, encopresis, and aliyah adjustment.
 I also see clients with behavior issues, ADHD, and learning disabilities.